quicwg/base-drafts/draft-ietf-quic-qpack.md

 Reference for all header blocks the decoder has started reading from the stream.

-A decoder can permit the possibility of blocked streams by setting SETTINGS_QPACK_BLOCKED_STREAMS to a non-zero value.
+A decoder can permit the possibility of blocked streams by setting SETTINGS_QPACK_BLOCKED_STREAMS to a non-zero value (see {{configuration}}).
 This setting specifies an upper bound on the number of streams which can be blocked.

 An encoder can decide whether to risk having a stream become blocked.
 If permitted by the value of SETTINGS_QPACK_BLOCKED_STREAMS, compression efficiency